 For example, an injured minor has two years from their 18th birthday to file a lawsuit.
 Meanwhile, if the alleged defendant leaves the state during the case process, the time for an injured person to bring a lawsuit is usually extended.

 However, if a local government might be responsible for an accident, an injured person has little time to act.
 In these situations, state laws require a plaintiff to file a claim against the appropriate government office within six months.
 In some cases, the time limit is only 90 days.
 Failing to submit a timely notice could prevent an injured person from pursuing a claim against a local government.
-Speaking with an injury lawyer in Katy about a specific case could ensure that a claim is filed within an appropriate timeframe.
+Speaking with a personal injury attorney in Katy about a specific case could ensure that a claim is filed within an appropriate timeframe.

 Pursue Financial Compensation with a Katy Personal Injury Attorney